Florida Greenlights Email Lease Notices

 • Delivered when sent by email, unless it’s returned as undeliverable (keep transmission evidence).
 [2]

-• Either party may revoke consent or update their email; changes are effective on delivery of that notice.
+• Either party may revoke consent or update their email; changes are effective upon delivery.
 [2]

 How APS Is Rolling This Out